 1949: “Dr. Philipson Collapses” published today described the physical condition of Dr. David Philipson, “the dean of the American Reform Rabbinate” who is resting at Beth Israel Hospital in Boston where he was taken after he lost consciousness at the sixtieth annual convention of the Central Conference of American Rabbis.
 The 87 year old cleric is the “oldest living graduate of the Hebrew Union College” and boasts that he has never missed one of these conferences.

-1949: “Laboring Voice” published today described the birth of WFDR, a new non-profit FM station “backed by the 400,000 members of the ILGWU headed by David Dubinsky.
+1949: “Laboring Voice” published today described the birth of WFDR, a new non-profit FM station “back by the 400,000 members of the ILGWU headed by David Dubinsky.

 1950: Admiral Sir John Edelsten, Commander in Chief of the British Mediterranean Fleet completed a two-day courtesy visit to the Jewish state.
 The Admiral’s visit included stops at Haifa and Tel Aviv.

 1951: The Jerusalem Post reported that 283,000 votes were cast for the Zionist Congress elections.
 According to the rough estimates Mapai was expected to send 103, Mapam 46, Hapoel Hamizrahi 26, Herut 21, Progressives 12 and Revisionists one delegate to the Congress.
 More than one million dollars worth of food parcels sent by relatives abroad arrived in Israel every month.
 About 70,000 such food packages were sent through commercial firms, and 40,000 were mailed directly by relatives.